 The only way to diagnose your pet with a food allergy is to go through a food trial with the supervision of your vet to identify the responsible ingredients.
-Most vets consider home‐made diets the first choice when doing a food elimination trial.
+Most vets consider home‐cooked diets the first choice when doing a food elimination trial.
 This is partly because of the issue of mislabeling in pet food.

-Tasty dog food for picky eaters
+Tasty fresh, natural food for picky eater dogs

 - Naturally great taste (made with slow simmered bone broth)

 - Balanced, vet-reviewed recipes

 - Fresh ingredients to enhance taste